Thulium-Drake/ansible/instant-ci/README.md

 # Setup
 In order to set this up, do the following:

+* Create a DNS wildcard record for a subdomain:
+ *.dckr.example.com
 * Create a couple of hosts (physical or virtual)
 * Make sure they have access to the Internet
 * Add them to the hosts file